ilikescience/ilikescience.github.io/_posts/2019-03-03-variable-fonts.markdown

   </tbody>
 </table>

 Fanstastic!
-The upsides were fantastic:
+The upsides were great:

 - **1 new font**, Inter (previously I was relying on system fonts for sans serif)
 - Access to the **full spectrum of font weights** (previously I only had regular and bold)